pv/numpy/doc/neps/ufunc-overrides.rst

 the PEP must write down the other alternatives discussed earlier --- this way it will become clearer what tradeoffs they imply.

+XXX: in particular --- the options where, (i) there's no opt-out for binops, (ii) where the opt-out is ``__array_ufunc__ = None`` so that it also disables ufuncs, and (iii) the laissez-faire where the opt-out does not disable ufuncs.

+XXX: the current implementation seems to be like (ii), but the discussion in the NEP didn't seem to be fully consistent with it.

 The ``__array_ufunc__`` mechanism is fully independent of Python's standard operator override mechanism, and the two do not interact